An ideal place to get a planning degree

 The Urban Studies and Planning Program at the University of Maryland is located in College Park, an ideal place to study city and regional planning.
 We are with easy access of the industrial city of Baltimore, the nation's capital of Washington, DC, and the state capital, historic Annapolis.
 We are also in close proximity to such well-known planned communities as Greenbelt, MD, Columbia, MD, and Reston, VA, along with several highly-regarded examples of New Urbanism such as Kentlands and King Farm (both in Maryland).

 Our location also contributes to the "hands-on" nature of our master’s curriculum, which includes a community planning studio and an internship.
 Our interns can work in a diverse range of contexts, from international and national organizations, federal, state, and local governments, private consulting firms, and several innovative community-based organizations.
 Because of our internship requirements, our students have planning job experience by the time they graduate.
-You can read about our program highlights from the 2012-13 academic year and see short updates on what our alumni have been doing in our newsletter.

 Our 48-credit hour curriculum can be completed in two years by full-time students, but we also have many students who work full-time in the Washington-Baltimore region and complete their degrees as part-time students.
 Our program is housed in the School of Architecture, Planning and Preservation, which also supports graduate programs in Historic Preservation, Architecture, and Real Estate Development, as well as a Ph.D. program in Urban and Regional Planning and Design.